How to book an appointment

 Cancellations

-However the much commoner cause of delays is that several patients each surgery simply underestimate how much time their various problems take.
+However, the much more common cause of delays is that several patients each surgery simply underestimate how much time their various problems take.

 - Use your appointment time effectively and help us keep to time for everybody’s benefit by telling us of only one significant problem per consultation.
 However we can usually deal with 2 simple problems effectively during your appointment.
 The more you throw at us – the less effective we will be.